PSNC Pharmacy Advice Audit

 How to participate

-Pharmacies are asked to carry out the audit on a single day in the week commencing Monday 29th June.
+Pharmacies are asked to carry out the audit on a single day by Friday 10th July 2020.

 To successfully complete the audit, pharmacy teams will need to: